NSPT estimate of the improvement coefficient $c_A$ to two loops

-Before computing $c_A^{(2)}$, we check to which extent our approach is reliable: it is understood that all quark masses referred to in the rest of this section are obtained from an extrapolation to $\epsilon\rightarrow0$ as that shown in Fig.(\ref{epsext})\footnote{The only exception to this assumption is given by tree-level quantities since they do not depend on the Langevin time $\epsilon$.
+\emph{Data analysis and results -} Simulations were performed with the following values of the parameters: $\theta=1.2$, $\epsilon\in\{0.005,0.007,0.010,0.015,0.020\}$ and $N_S\in\{11,12,13,14,15,16,17,18,20,24,32\}$.
+Note that, since the Euler scheme is employed in the integration of the Langevin equation, only three values of $\epsilon$ would be actually needed to extrapolate to $\epsilon\rightarrow 0$.
+However, we used $5$ time steps in order to increase the precision of the extrapolation.
+In our analysis we did not make use of the data obtained from the simulations featuring $N_S$ lower than $11$ since such data turned out to be rather noisy --- this phenomenon is actually puzzling and, unfortunately, we have to admit that we could not find any convincing explanation for it.\\ Tab.(\ref{tabNeps}) details the number of measurements of observables $f_A$ and $f_P$ in Eqs.(\ref{ff}) --- and, hence, of the unrenormalized PCAC quark mass --- for the different combinations of simulation parameters $(N_s,\epsilon)$.
+For each setup two subsequent measurements were separated by 100 Langevin updates of the lattice configuration in order to reduce the autocorrelation\footnote{In order to give the reader an idea of the simulation cost, we quote the autocorrelation time ACT of the most expensive observable that has been measured, i.e. the two-loop contribution to the bare PCAC quark mass at $N_S=32$ and $\epsilon=0.005$: for said observable in such a setup, the ACT reads approximately 200 Langevin updates.}.
+It is worth stressing that these 100 updating steps usually took approximately half of the time needed to perform a single measurement of the bare PCAC quark mass.\\ Fig.(\ref{epsext}) shows a plot of the unimproved bare PCAC quark mass in lattice units --- see Eq.(\ref{mqunimp}) for its definition in physical units --- at the first ($am^{(1)}$) and second loop ($am^{(2)}$) in powers of $\beta^{-1/2}$ vs. $\epsilon$ together with the extrapolated result.
+Statistical errors on the data in blue in Fig.(\ref{epsext}) have been obtained through a jackknife procedure.\\ Before computing $c_A^{(2)}$, we check to which extent our approach is reliable: it is understood that all bare PCAC quark masses referred to in the rest of this section are obtained from an extrapolation to $\epsilon\rightarrow0$ as that shown in Fig.(\ref{epsext})\footnote{The only exception to this assumption is given by tree-level quantities since they do not depend on the Langevin time $\epsilon$.
 This is due to the r.h.s. of Eq.(\ref{update2}), whose leading order is $g_0$: in fact, in the present setup, the action derivative is zero at tree level while, as already mentioned before, the Gaussian noise enters at order $g_0$ in PT.
-Consequently, the tree level of any variable $U_{\mu}(n)$ does not evolve with respect to the stochastic time and bears no statistical error.}.\\ As a first test, we compared the analytical result for the tree-level quark mass~\cite{Luscher:1996vw} with our estimate.
-The two values agree apart from round-off errors that are usually lower than $0.03\%$ --- the smallest tree-level quark mass we measure is equal to $2.97\cdot10^{-6}$ for $N_S=32$, which is also the extent where round-off errors turn out to be the largest.
+Consequently, the tree level of any variable $U_{\mu}(n)$ does not evolve with respect to the stochastic time and bears no statistical error.}.\\ As a first test, we compared the analytical result for the tree-level bare PCAC quark mass in lattice units~\cite{Luscher:1996vw} with our estimate.
+The two values agree apart from round-off errors that are usually lower than $0.03\%$ --- the smallest tree-level bare PCAC quark mass we measure is equal to $2.97\cdot10^{-6}$ for $N_S=32$, which is also the extent where round-off errors turn out to be the largest.\\ As a second check, we now work out the one-loop coefficient $c_A^{(1)}$ and compare it to the value determined in~\cite{Luscher:1996vw}.
+To better explain the fit strategy, we rewrite the product of the lattice extent $L_S$ times the improved bare PCAC quark mass $m_{imp}$ in Eq.(\ref{mqimp}) as where $m$ is defined in Eq.(\ref{mqunimp}) and $a$ has been set to $1$ --- let us recall once more that any dependence in the lattice spacing is purely formal.
+Plugging Eq.(\ref{CA}) into the previous formula, at one-loop level we have $\delta m^{(0)}$ corresponds to the tree-level contribution to the term (including the denominator) multiplied times $c_A$ on the r.h.s. of Eq.(\ref{mqimp}): being a quantity at tree level, it bears no error.